toshitehdev/greenfield-docs/src/api-sdk/grpc-rest.md

 order: 1
 ---

-# Greenfield Blockchain GRPC, REST, and Tendermint Endpoints
+# Greenfield Blockchain Endpoints

 This document presents an overview of all the endpoints a node exposes: gRPC, REST as well as some other endpoints.

-## An Overview of All Endpoints
+## An Overview of All the Endpoints

 Each node exposes the following endpoints for users to interact with a node, each endpoint is served on a different port.
 Details on how to configure each endpoint is provided in the endpoint's own section.